datopian/datahub/example-quickstart.markdown

 graph.render();
 </script>

-But I wanted to create a graph not a graph editor.
-Can we do that?
-Yes you can!
+But suppose you wanted to create a graph not a graph editor.
+This is straightforward to do -- all we need to do is set the 'state' of the graph
-All you need to do is set the 'state' of the graph view:
+view:

 {% highlight javascript %}
 var $el = $('#mygraph');